 - A $22.7 million class action settlement on behalf of low-wage immigrant warehouse workers in California’s Inland Empire who contend that Walmart, its warehouse operator, and their labor services contractors are joint employers liable for state and federal wage-and-hour violations, including for imposing an unlawful group piece rate scheme, wage fraud, and wrongful mass retaliatory termination.

-- Co-lead counsel in federal multi-district litigation involving hundreds of consumer class actions alleging that Anthem, Inc. and its affiliated Blue Cross-Blue Shield companies failed to maintain the confidentiality of the personal information of approximately 80 million Americans, in one of the largest data breaches in U.S. history.
+- $115 million settlement of federal multi-district litigation involving hundreds of consumer class actions alleging that Anthem, Inc. and its affiliated Blue Cross-Blue Shield companies failed to maintain the confidentiality of the personal information of approximately 80 million Americans, in one of the largest data breaches in U.S. history; Altshuler Berzon LLP served as court-appointed co-lead counsel.

 - Privacy class actions on behalf of California credit card account holders whose telephone conversations with a bank’s debt collection and financial fraud personnel were secretly recorded.